Nearly Optimal $L_p$ Risk Minimization: General Risk Minimization Problem

 In this section, we extend our prior results to the general $L_p$ risk minimization problem~\eqref{lpproblem} with any $p>1$.
-Specifically, we show the lifting formulation for problem~\eqref{lpproblem}, convergence results for our probabilistic bisection method (see Algorithm~\ref{algo:PB}) and the lower complexity bound for problem~\eqref{lpproblem}.
+Specifically, we show our lifting formulation, convergence results and a lower complexity bound for problem~\eqref{lpproblem}.